Lextuga007/Philosopher-Analyst-Netlify/content/intro-r/nhsr-intro/prework/index.md

 ### Packages

-We will be using the packages {tidyverse} and {rmarkdown}, and whilst these packages are all available through CRAN and should be allowed by most organisations, if you have strict restrictions on what can be installed please have these approved or it may be better to use RStudio Cloud for the training.
+We will be using the packages {tidyverse} and {rmarkdown}, and whilst these packages are all available through CRAN and should be allowed by most organisations, if you have strict restrictions on what can be installed please have these approved or it may be better to use Posit Cloud for the training.

 `install.packages("tidyverse")` << This will be covered in the course itself `install.packages("rmarkdown")`

-##### October 2021

-With the addition of slides and exercises for working with SQL databases, the following packages will also be required:

-`install.packages(c("DBI", "dbplyr"))`

-It's advisable to restart your R session before using any newly installed packages.
-Use the R Studio menu item *Session > Restart R* or the associated keyboard shortcut:

-+ <kbd>Ctrl + Shift + F10</kbd> (Windows and Linux) or
-+ <kbd>Command + Shift + F10</kbd> (Mac OS).

 ## Course materials

 #### Downloading files

-If you plan to use the RStudio Cloud you can still download the following files, but it's not necessary for the workshop.
+If you plan to use the Posit Cloud you can still download the following files, but it's not necessary for the workshop.

 If, however, you want to use your own computer go to https://github.com/nhs-r-community/intro_r_data and click on the green <kdb>Code</kbd> button